 '''

-1: t \Leftarrow 0
+1: t \leftarrow 0

 2: \Delta t \Leftarrow deltatime

 3: AS \Leftarrow intialize(AS)

 4: CS \Leftarrow intialize(CS)

+5:

-5: LS \Leftarrow intialize(LS)
+LS \Leftarrow intialize(LS)

-6: SOD \Leftarrow intialize(SOD)
+SOD \Leftarrow intialize(SOD)

+6:

-7: while running do
+while running do

+7:

+Eval(LS)

 8:

-Eval(LS)

 Visualize(LS)

-9:
+٩·

+10:

 Eval(SOD)

-10:

 Eval(CS)

-11:
+11.

 12:

 if P(\Delta t) < timeScaleTresh then

 13:

 Eval(AS)

+14.

 Visualize(AS)

-14:

 15:

 end if

 t \Leftarrow t + \Delta t

-16:
+16.

 17: end while

 '''

-As depicted in Algorithm 1, the simulation starts with setting the simulation time t, the current delta time of the simulation Δt and the initialization of the simulation systems: the L-system (LS), the communication system (CS), the agent-based system (AS) and the system of densities (SOD).
+As depicted in Algorithm 1, the simulation starts with setting the simulation time t, the current delta time of the simulation Δt and initializing the systems of the simulation: L-system (LS), communication system (CS), agent-based system (AS) and system of densities (SOD).
 The basic cycle, shown also in Figure 2, is composed of the following steps:

-- a) The L-system is evaluated, which involves processing of the communication with the monomers and growing of the polymer if a new monomer binds to the growing end.
+- a) The L-system is evaluated, which involves processing the communication with the monomers and growing the polymer if a new monomer binds to the growing end.
 (Line 8) - b) The L-system structure is visualized.
 (Line 9) - c) The SOD verifies the current densities and communicates the required changes to the agent-based system.
-(Line 10) - d) The communication system firstly evaluates on which time scale the simulation is currently running.
-This is done by the evaluation of the function $P(\Delta t)$, which is described in more detail in the Communication & process specification subsection.
+(Line 10) - d) The communication system firstly evaluates on which time scale is the simulation currently running.
+This is done by the evaluation of the function $P(\Delta t)$, which is described in more detail in the Communication & Process specification subsection.
 If $P(\Delta t) < timeScaleTresh$, i.e., the time delta is relevant for monomer motion, the communication system transfers communication parameters from the L-system to the agent-based system and vice versa.
-In the case that $P(\Delta t) > timeScaleTresh$, the growth is computed from the probability function $P(\Delta t)$.
-(Line 11)
+In the case that $P(\Delta t) > timeScaleTresh$, the growth is computed from the probability of function $P(\Delta t)$.
+(Line 11) - e) If $P(\Delta t) < timeScaleTresh$, meaning the simulation is in the monomer motion time scale, the agent-based system is evaluated and visualized.
+(Lines 12, 13, 14)